 It's never too early to start saving for college!
 As tuition costs rise, it's important to think ahead - and luckily, with some smart planning, it's easy to prepare for the future.
 While many plan ahead by starting a 529 Plan for their children, most still find themselves needing to pay for a significant portion of their college by other means.

 The most common route is for a student to take a loan in order to pay for college, with the ability to pay it back after they graduate.
-There are several student loan options, but most questions focus around the types of student loans.

 Private versus Federal Student Loans

 Student loans can be secured from the Federal government or from private institutions.
 On the surface, they perform the same basic function: to pay for college.
 With either program you pay the loan back at a later date.

 In general, securing a Federal student loan is a preferable option, as it provides the overall largest flexibility to the individual student.
 Federal student loans are monies borrowed from the government at a competitive interest rate.
 Because it is a federal program, there are many entitlements that private loans do not have to offer.
 Federal student loans generally offer a wider array of payment options and flexibility if you have trouble paying the loan back later.

 Private student loans are college loans offered by banks or other private lenders.
 They are a great way to pay for college, too.
 Private lenders usually, however, require a credit check as part of the loan application process.
 Some Private student loans also have a variable interest rate, so pay attention to the rates and terms as part of the loan.